With our most precious resource becoming more and more scarce, it has become up to us to waste as little as possible.

 Look for dual timers though so you can program two different times of day.
 Most people need their hot water for a couple of hours in the morning and a couple of hours in the evening.
 Having a dual timer means you can set two different times during the day.

-As of yet, I don’t know of any hot water recirculating systems that can work with a smart home or wifi set up to turn your pump on with your smartphone or tablet.
+As of yet, I don’t know of any smart hot water recirculating pump that can work with a smart home or wifi set up to turn your pump on with your smartphone or tablet.

-There is a neat and cheap workaround though.
+There is a workaround though if you effectively want a wifi hot water recirculating pump.
 You can buy a smart plug that connects to Alexa so you can plug your pump into that and control it by voice.

 Just keep it in “On” mode but shut the actual plug off until you turn it on when you want.